hcicreativetech/SoniaH/reflections/feb20.md

 (Are there value judgements attached to these in terms of which ones are preferable?)

 > As
-summarized by Olsen [82] in his reflective paper on evaluat ing systems research: “simple metrics can produce simplistic progress that is not necessarily meaningful.”
+summarized by Olsen [82] in his reflective paper on evaluate ing systems research: “simple metrics can produce simplistic progress that is not necessarily meaningful.”
 The central question is thus: what is an evaluation?
 And, how do we reflect and evaluate such complex toolkit research?, 2 - 3.